Module: Heatwave::Normalizers

 Infer the canonical carrier name from a tracking number's format

 (and checksum, when the carrier defines one).
-Defers to the
+Defers to

-families for every carrier we care about — UPS (1Z + mod-10),
+for every carrier we care about — UPS (1Z + mod-10), FedEx

-FedEx (Express 12-digit, Ground 15-digit, SmartPost/Ground
+(Express 12-digit, Ground 15-digit, SmartPost/Ground Economy

-Economy 20/22-digit, 96-prefix), USPS (13-char international
+20/22-digit, 96-prefix), USPS (13-char international AA######US,

-AA######US, IMpb 22-digit, Express Mail, Certified, etc.),
+IMpb 22-digit, Express Mail, Certified, etc.), Canada Post

-Canada Post (16-digit domestic, AA######CA international), DHL
+(16-digit domestic, AA######CA international), DHL Express

-Express (10/JJD-prefix), Canpar (D-prefix), Purolator (PIN +
+(10/JJD-prefix), Canpar (D-prefix), Purolator (PIN + variants),

-variants), Spee-Dee, R+L Carriers.
-Mod-10 checksum validation
+Spee-Dee, R+L Carriers.
+Mod-10 checksum validation makes false

-digit (UPS, USPS IMpb, FedEx Ground, Canada Post).
+USPS IMpb, FedEx Ground, Canada Post).

 Used as a fallback by WyShipping.class_for_carrier and